Andrettin/Wyrmsun/readme.txt

 - It is now possible to set a unit's personal name through the map editor.
 - It is now possible to set an organic unit's trait through the map editor.
 - Setting a unit's AI to passive in the map editor now works properly.
+- The editor now never has a time of day graphics change applied to it.

 * Items
 - The message when consuming an item now says which unit consumed it.